 - Chipped paint or gel coating that can increase stress on carbon bicycle frames

 When poorly manufactured carbon fiber bikes fail, they can cause serious injury to the rider, especially if the bike is traveling at high speeds.
 Cracks in the bicycle’s fork can cause the rider to lose control of steering and fall.
 The failure of the bicycle frame or other parts can also lead to problems controlling the bike that can lead to an accident.

 Personal Injury Cases at Heygood, Orr & Pearson

 If you or a loved one have been injured as a result of a defective carbon fiber road bicycle, you may be eligible to file a lawsuit.
-For a free legal consultation, contact the lawyers at Heygood, Orr & Pearson by calling toll-free at 1-877-446-9001, or by completing the free case evaluation form located on the right of this page.
+For a free legal consultation, contact the lawyers at Heygood, Orr & Pearson by calling toll-free at 1-877-446-9001, or by completing the free case evaluation form.